mia-platform/design-system/CONTRIBUTING.md

 ##### Pull Request Title

 Pull Request titles should follow the `<type>(<scope/component>): <summary of introduced changes>` structure.
-Pull Request titles are automatically used as entries in the release note when a new release is published, so they should effectively summarize the introduced change, specifying the type of change and the affected component (if possible).
+Pull Request titles are automatically used as **entries in the release note** when a new release is published, so they should effectively summarize the introduced change, specifying the type of change and the affected component (if possible).

 ##### Pull Request Labels

 Always remember to **label your Pull Requests** so they get categorized correctly in the release note.

 - Some of the available labels are used to categorize entries in the release note.
 You can find the complete mapping between PR labels and RN categories [here](https://github.com/mia-platform/design-system/blob/main/.github/release.yml).
+Unlabeled PRs will be automatically assigned the `Other changes` category in the release note.
 - Here is a **non-exhaustive** list of the most common labels:

   - `<Name> component`: indicates the component affected by the PR changes.
 If a PR modifies N components, it should be labeled with N labels of this type.
 When creating a new label of this kind, please use the standard color `#08AD40`.